Skip to main content

 What is Ruby good for?+

-Ruby is known as the stone of passionate vitality, leadership, and courage.
-It stimulates the life force, promotes dynamic leadership, attracts wealth and prosperity, provides powerful protection against negativity, enhances passion in relationships, and encourages the courageous pursuit of one's dreams.
+Ruby is known as a stone of passionate vitality, leadership, and courage.
+It stimulates the life force, promotes leadership, attracts wealth and prosperity, provides strong protection against negativity, enhances passion in relationships, and gives you the courage to go after what you want.
 Ruby is also valued for spiritual growth, promoting positive dreams and stimulating the pineal gland.
 Its energy is intense, motivating, and life-affirming.

 How can I tell a real Ruby?+

-Natural Rubies almost always contain inclusions — tiny crystals, needles (called "silk"), or growth lines visible under magnification.
-If a Ruby looks absolutely flawless, it is likely synthetic.
-The fluorescence of genuine Ruby under UV light is another indicator — most natural Rubies glow red under longwave UV.
-Color is also telling: genuine Ruby has a rich, warm red that is distinct from the cooler red of garnet or the pink-red of spinel.
-When in doubt, consult a certified gemologist, as Ruby imitations are common.
+Natural Rubies almost always contain inclusions: tiny crystals, needle-like rutile "silk," or growth lines visible under magnification.
+If a Ruby looks completely flawless, it's probably synthetic.
+Fluorescence under UV light is another clue.
+Most natural Rubies glow red under longwave UV.
+Color is also telling: genuine Ruby has a rich, warm red that's distinct from the cooler red of garnet or the pinkish red of spinel.
+When in doubt, see a certified gemologist, because Ruby imitations are common.

 Why are Rubies so valuable?+

-Fine Rubies are among the rarest and most valuable gemstones because large, clear specimens with vivid, pure red color (called "pigeon's blood" red) are extraordinarily uncommon.
-Ruby is a variety of corundum, which is common, but chromium must replace some aluminum atoms in just the right amounts to produce the ideal red color.
-Too much chromium makes the stone too dark; too little makes it pale.
-The finest Rubies come from Myanmar (Burma), and top-quality specimens can command prices higher than diamonds per carat.
+Fine Rubies are among the rarest and most valuable gemstones because large, clear specimens with vivid pure red color (called "pigeon's blood" red) are extraordinarily hard to find.
+Ruby is a variety of corundum, which is common enough, but chromium has to replace just the right amount of aluminum atoms to produce that ideal red.
+Too much chromium and the stone goes too dark; too little and it's pale.
+The finest Rubies come from Myanmar (Burma), and top-quality specimens can sell for more per carat than diamonds.

 How does Ruby connect the Root and Heart for Leo?+

-Ruby bridges the Root and Heart Chakras, linking physical vitality with passionate love — a combination that perfectly serves Leo, the sign it is a birthstone for.
+Ruby bridges the Root and Heart Chakras, linking physical vitality with passionate love, which is a combination that suits Leo, the sign it's a birthstone for, really well.
 Leo is ruled by the Sun and naturally radiates warmth, confidence, and creative fire.
-Ruby amplifies this royal energy, giving Leo the vitality to pursue their grandest visions while keeping their heart open to genuine love and generosity rather than ego alone.
-The stone teaches Leo that true leadership comes from a passionate heart, not from the desire for applause.
+Ruby amplifies that royal energy, giving Leo the vitality to chase their biggest ambitions while keeping their heart open to genuine love and generosity rather than ego alone.
+The stone teaches Leo that real leadership comes from a passionate heart, not from wanting applause.

 Where do the finest Rubies come from?+

 The world's most prized Rubies come from Myanmar (Burma), particularly the Mogok Valley, which has produced legendary "pigeon's blood" red specimens for over 800 years.
 Other important sources include Thailand, Sri Lanka, Madagascar, and Vietnam.
-Myanmar Rubies are so prized that many fine jewelry houses specifically source "Burmese Rubies" for their incomparable fluorescence and vivid red color.
-Because of their extreme rarity at the top end, fine Rubies over 3 carats can sell for more per carat than diamonds of equivalent size, making them one of the most valuable gemstones on Earth.
+Myanmar Rubies are prized enough that many fine jewelry houses specifically source "Burmese Rubies" for their fluorescence and vivid red color.
+Fine Rubies over 3 carats can sell for more per carat than diamonds of equivalent size, making them one of the most valuable gemstones on Earth.

 C